H2Sxxa/saleyo/README.md

 # Saleyo

-Saleyo is a lightwight Python AOP framework, easy to use and integrate.
+Saleyo is a lightwight scalable Python AOP framework, easy to use and integrate.

 ## Getting Start